Noise-aware Learning from Web-crawled Image-Text Data for Image Captioning: Experiment

 We also analyze the impact of two options for model design choice---a binning scheme for bucketing and a fusion method for image and control embeddings---and a hyper-parameter, the number of buckets for noise levels $K$.

-\paragraph{Bucketing strategy.} We compare different discretization strategies for constructing bins of bucketing: 1) \textit{Uniform} bucketing where all bins have identical intervals of CLIP similarity and 2) \textit{Quantile} bucketing where each bin has adaptive widths for containing an equal number of samples. \cref{tab:ablation}(a) presents results where the two strategies show similar CIDEr scores, Uniform bucketing achieves a higher CLIPScore than Quantile bucketing.
+\paragraph{Bucketing strategy.} We compare different discretization strategies for constructing bins of bucketing: 1) \textit{Uniform} bucketing where all bins have identical intervals of CLIP similarity and 2) \textit{Quantile} bucketing where each bin has adaptive widths for containing an equal number of samples. \cref{tab:ablation}(a) presents results where the two strategies show similar CIDEr scores.
+Uniform bucketing achieves a higher CLIPScore than Quantile bucketing.

-\paragraph{Control fusion method.} We compare different operations for fusing the control and image embeddings to make a prefix embedding for the decoder: 1) element-wise summation, 2) concatenation in sequence direction, and 3) concatenation in channel dimension followed by MLP. \cref{tab:ablation}(b) shows that concatenation brings the best-balanced performance when considering both CIDEr and CLIPScore.
-We conjecture that this is partly because the condition information remains using the concatenation operation in a prefix embedding and thus is more appropriate to directly control the caption generation, while the condition information is smoothed with visual ones in other operations.
+\paragraph{Control fusion method.} We compare different operations for fusing the control and image embeddings to make an input embedding for the decoder: 1) element-wise summation, 2) concatenation in sequence direction, and 3) concatenation in channel dimension followed by MLP. \cref{tab:ablation}(b) shows that concatenation brings the best-balanced performance when considering both CIDEr and CLIPScore.
+We conjecture that this is partly because the condition information remains using the concatenation operation in the fused embedding and thus is more appropriate to directly control the caption generation, while the condition information is smoothed with visual ones in other operations.

-\paragraph{The number of bucket bins.} \cref{tab:ablation}(c) presents the results across the number of bucket bins ($K = \{4, 8, 16\}$).
-While our method seems robust to the number of bucket bins, the lowest performance with higher $K$ indicates too fine-level bucketing for alignment levels may slightly hinder the learning.
+\paragraph{The number of bucket bins.} \cref{tab:ablation}(c) shows the results across the number of bucket bins $K = \{4, 8, 16\}$.
+While our method seems robust to the number of bucket bins, the lowest performance with higher $K$ implies too fine-level bucketing for alignment levels may slightly hinder the learning.